 So the first thing you need to do is take an employee count.
 How many full-time employees do you have?
 How about part-time?
 Do you have temporary or seasonal workers?
 How about family members on your payroll?

 With these numbers in mind, you can then learn more about your state’s specific requirements for coverage.

-And while owners, officers, LLC members and sole proprietors might be able to opt-out of coverage, each employee counts toward your total – regardless of whether they are full-time, part-time or temporary.
+And while owners, officers, LLC members and sole proprietors might be able to opt-out of coverage, they can still count toward your total.

 Other state-specific questions to answer include: